-In 2015, the aggregate cash compensation paid to our directors and executive officers was approximately \$1.4 million.
-No executive officer is entitled to any severance benefits upon termination of his or her employment with our company.
-The bonus plan of the executive offers is made based on our annual performance in different functions and the respective key result areas of these functional teams.
+The bonus plan of the executive officers is made based on our annual performance in different functions and the respective key result areas of these functional teams.
 Each vice president's bonus is determined based on the key corporate development objectives and key performance index set by the compensation committee and approved by the board at the beginning of the year.
 The bonus payoff plan is approved by the board.

 Our shareholders have authorized the board of directors to administer two share incentive plans which in aggregate provide for the issuance of up to 9,000,000 shares of common stock, including 5,000,000 shares reserved under the 2003 Stock Option Plan and 4,000,000 shares reserved under 2012 Share Incentive Plan.
-The following tables summarize, as of March 31, 2016, the outstanding options and regular shares that we granted to several of our directors, executive officers, principal shareholders and to other individuals as a group, all of which were made under our 2003 Stock Option Plan and 2012 Share Incentive Plan, respectively.
+As of December 31, 2019, an aggregate of 42,800 shares, consisting 42,800 shares under the 2003 Stock Option Plan and nil shares under the 2012 Share Incentive Plans, are still available for any future grant of incentive awards under the two share incentive plans.
+The following tables summarize, as of December 31, 2019, the outstanding options and regular shares that we granted to several of our directors, executive officers, principal shareholders and to other individuals as a group, all of which were made under our 2012 Share Incentive Plan.